Unlawful removal of a person (often a child) from their home environment.

 A statement or offer made on the basis that it will not affect a person's legal rights in later court action.

-A person who can provide direct information based on their own knowledge about a relevant fact in issue, and appears in court to do this.
+1. A person who can provide direct information based on their own knowledge about a relevant fact in issue.
+2. A person who observes the signing of a document and signs the document to confirm this fact.

-A document in the monarch's name and under the seal of the Crown which commands the person to whom it is addressed to do or refrain from doing some act.
+A document in the monarch's name, under the seal of the Crown, and issued by a court, which commands the person to whom it is addressed to do or refrain from doing some act.

 - written off